Ohio man accused of trading drugs for sex with children - WHIZ News

 COLUMBUS, Ohio (AP) — An Ohio man exchanged drugs for sexual access to children of drug-addicted parents and took sexually explicit photos of the girls to create child pornography, according to an indictment made public this week.

-Larry Dean Porter repeatedly traded drugs for sex with three girls, with several other adults helping transport the victims to Porter’s house, according to the federal indictment and a criminal complaint unsealed Wednesday.
+Larry Dean Porter repeatedly traded drugs for sex with three girls—one of them just 7 years old— with several other adults helping transport the victims to Porter’s house, according to the federal indictment and a criminal complaint unsealed Wednesday.

+Other individuals, including two of Porter’s adult daughters, are accused of trying to hide evidence.
+Nine people were charged in total.

+Porter both raped the girls and filmed himself raping them, U.S. Attorney Dave DeVillers said Wednesday.
+Occasionally allegations come along that call into question “our confidence in humanity,” DeVillers said.
+“This is one of those cases.”

 Numerous sources in Scioto County in southern Ohio told the FBI that Porter “was involved in sexually abusing minors, and that such abuse was occurring with the consent of the minors’ parents who were receiving illegal controlled substances from Porter,” the complaint said.